brauner/lxc-utils/README.md

 ## Generic Commands

-These commands do not operate on multiple containers or system settings for containers.
+These commands not operate on multiple containers or system settings for containers.

 - `lxc-autostart`